ucsb-cs32/s21/_lab/lab05.md

 You will need to identify you partner (pair) in your submission (add a header to your main with both your names!).
 The remaining labs will also be optional pair labs and you will be asked to only partner with the same person TWICE.

-Task 0 - Introduce new data types
+Task 0 - Introduce new data types  - part 1
 ============
 Overall, you will be introducing new datatypes:
 1) A base class: region data (this base class will unify all our data and represent the region name, state(s), and population)<br>